At Harvey Weinstein’s trial, a big role for other accusers

 Jurors last week also heard emotional testimony from actress Annabella Sciorra, who said Weinstein raped her more than 25 years ago.
 The state's statue of limitations bars a rape prosecution, but Sciorra’s allegations have been incorporated into formal charges that the two later alleged attacks were part of a pattern of predatory behavior.

 Additionally, prosecutors are set to call three more women to the stand in coming days to testify about alleged encounters with Weinstein.
-All three were aspiring actresses.
-All were in their early 20s when they say they were assaulted.
-All say they had looked to Weinstein for career development, not romance.
+All three were aspiring actresses and were in their early 20s when they say they were assaulted.
+They all say they had looked to Weinstein for career development, not romance.

 Tarale Wulff alleges Weinstein raped her at his SoHo apartment in 2005 after luring her there with a ruse of reading a movie script.